rahulchaudhari31/rahulchaudhari31/README.md

 **Frontend & Full-Stack Developer**
 **Technoweb Solutions**
  On-site — 2nd Floor, Flat No. 4, Ganga Leela Apartment, Patil Lane No. 4, College Road, Next to City Union Bank, Nashik, Maharashtra, 422005
- Since July 2026 (Currently Working)
+ Since July 2026 - Present

 As a Frontend & Full-Stack Developer at Technoweb Solutions, I contribute to the design, development, and deployment of responsive, production-grade web applications within an on-site, collaborative team environment.
 Core responsibilities include:

-- 🖥️ Developing responsive and reusable user interfaces using **React.js, JavaScript, HTML5, and CSS3**, adhering to clean-code and component-driven design principles
+- Developing responsive and reusable user interfaces using **React.js, JavaScript, HTML5, and CSS3**, adhering to clean-code and component-driven design principles
 - Designing and integrating **RESTful APIs** using **Node.js and Express.js** to support dynamic, data-driven front-end functionality
 - Modeling and managing relational and non-relational databases (**MongoDB, MySQL, PostgreSQL**) to support scalable, real-world business applications
 - Implementing **JWT-based authentication** and role-based access control to ensure secure, permissioned application workflows